Emotions vs. Feelings: Exploring Our Inner Experiences

 Managing Emotions And Feelings

-Emotions and feelings play crucial roles in our lives, but they can also be challenging to manage.
-Strong emotions like anger, fear, or sadness can harm our health if not handled well.
+Strong emotions including anger, fear, or sadness can harm our health if not handled well.
 Our subjective experiences can also affect us.

-One helpful approach to managing emotions and feelings is through emotional intelligence.
 Emotional maturity or intelligence is about recognizing and understanding your own emotions and others' emotions and physiological responses.

 It involves using this knowledge to make decisions and behave thoughtfully without harsh emotional words when emotions arise.